R38 insulation has an R-value of 38, which is a measure of its thermal resistance. Using R38 insulation can reduce thermal conductivity by 97 percent.

 6. Insulation with Rock Wool Batts

-The rock wool bats provide noise reduction and fire resistance that attribute to safer and quieter working environments that increase production.
-These bats are easy to install and transport because of their lightweight.
+The rock wool batts provide noise reduction and fire resistance that attribute to safer and quieter working environments that increase production.
+These batts are easy to install and transport because of their lightweight.

 What is The R-value, and What Does it Mean?

 The significance of the R-value is that it describes the thermal resistance of the insulation in square meter kelvin per watt.
 Therefore, it indicates the material’s resistance to thermal conduction through the thickness or depth of the material.
 A higher R-value will indicate more resistance to thermal conductivity, with a lower R-value showing less resistance to thermal conductivity.
 Therefore, the R-value is inversely proportional to thermal conductivity.
 Thus, insulation with a lower R-value will insulate your home less than insulation with an elevated R-value.